AdobeDocs/frameio-api/src/pages/guides/Custom Actions/index.md

 }
 ```

-All custom fields added on a form appear in the data section of the JSON payload sent by Frame.io.
+All fields added on a form appear in the data section of the JSON payload sent by Frame.io.
 Use the `interaction_id` to map the initial request and this new form data.
 And again, you can respond with a message (or even another form!).
 By chaining Actions, Forms, and Messages, you can effectively program entire Asset workflows in Frame.io with business logic from an external system.

 ## Form Details